Rafajel29/IDD-Fa19-Lab3/README.md

 For the softpot reistor I put a 10k ohm resistor in series between power and the one side leg pin of the resistor and I also put a 10k ohm resistor between ground and the other side leg of the softpot resistor.
 I did this as it was what was recommended by the datasheet.
 With this I got voltages between 1.8V - 3.2V.

+For the photo cell I put a 10k ohm resistor paralel with the analog input pin and the one leg of the photo cell.
+The other leg of the photo cell was connected to 5V.
+With the lights off I got voltages as low as 0.0879V and by shinning a torch on the resistor I got voltage readings as high as 4.8387V.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+There is an Inverse correlation between stimulus and resistance.
+As the stimulus such as light on photo cell increases so does the resistance decrease.

 ### 2. Accelerometer